RahulBirCodes/awesome-steam/content/technology/index.md

 ### Computer Science Opportunities For Students
 - [Apple WWDC Scholarships](https://developer.apple.com/wwdc22/swift-student-challenge/) - International challenge where students showcase their passion for coding by creating a Swift Playgrounds app project on the topic of their choice.
 Winners receive exclusive Apple merch, one year of membership in the Apple Developer Program, and a free ticket to Apple's Worldwide Developer Conference (WWDC).
-- [Congressional App Challenge](https://www.congressionalappchallenge.us) - A district-wide coding challenge for middle school and high school students hosted by Members of the U.S. House of Representatives.
+- [Congressional App Challenge](https://www.congressionalappchallenge.us) - A district-wide coding challenge for middle school and high school students in the US hosted by Members of the U.S. House of Representatives.
+- [USACO Guide](https://usaco.guide) - A free comprehensive, organized roadmap for the United States of American Computing Olympiad (USACO) preparation by top USACO contestants.

 ### Getting Started With Computer Science
 - [Which computing pathway is right for me?](https://ncwit.org/resource/pace/) - Using a question-and-answer format, this article introduces readers to seven disciplines within computer science.